gaudulli/WP_Reader/README.md

 The document being accessed cannot be currently open in WordPerfect (or any other application), because Windows throws a fit when that happens.

 The main useful property (for reading a document) in the WP6Document is `documentArea`.
 This contains the actual document.
 The other properties are accessed by the particular function that stores its data in the IndexArea(s).
 For example, the WP function `bookmark` has its useful information stored in one of the IndexAreas as a Prefix Packet.
 The C# class `bookmark` in WP_Reader has methods to access and extract this information.

+WP_Reader could, theoretically, be used to export the .wpd file type to another file format.
+However, there are plenty of existing programs that do just that, including WordPerfect iteself, Microsoft Word and LibreOffice/OpenOffice Write.
+The Write application uses the open source C++ [libwpd](http://libwpd.sourceforge.net/) library to translate WordPerfect documents into the odt file format.
+That application has mapped nearly every WordPerfect function in the specification and does a very good job at translating the format.

+For more information on how to use the library, go to the WPUniverse [forums](http://www.wpuniverse.com/vb/showthread.php?37525-WP_Reader-A-C-Library-to-Model-a-WordPerfect-File)